PJC90/Capstone-Frontend/README.md

 - View all products
 - View all products by category
 - View all products by search
+- Insert products into the cart
+- Add and delete products into the cart
 - Buy products by paypal
+- See purchased products
-- Leave a review on a purchased product
+- Write a review on a purchased product
 - Create a shop
 - Edit and delete shop
 - Create a product